ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 As Browsersync can watch your files as you work, for example, I configured the task to watch any changes to PHP files.

-Also updated the `sass`, `js` and `images` watch tasks to reload the page if any changes happened to the files or you changed the content of the images folder.
+Also updated the `sass`, `js`, and `images` watch tasks to reload the page if any changes happened to the files, or you changed the content of the images folder.

 Now, you can run `gulp`, and a new tab will be opened automatically in the browser to the localhost URL, and your console will looks something like this: